By Dr. Joseph Chuman

 When I contemplate the life of Martin Luther King Jr. and his achievements, I always return with amazement to the reality that when he was gunned down in April 1968, and his mission thereby ended, he was only 39 years old.
 Indeed, Martin could still readily be alive and with us today.

 Often one hears the question invoked as to whether, if he were to return, would he conclude that his vision was realized and his mission fulfilled.
 I believe that it is impossible to believe that he would.

 King would be a lonely moral today

-Given his baseline commitments and ideals, which were rooted in his religious faith, I see him denouncing with a sense of militancy the enduring reality of racism, the obscenity of the massive and disproportionate incarceration of black men, the immoral gap in wealth between the super-wealthy and the poor, as well as the abandonment of poverty as a matter of social concern, the hegemonic power of corporations, the scapegoating and deportation of immigrants, the dropping of bombs by drones and endless war.
+Given his baseline commitments and ideals, which were rooted in his religious faith, I see him denouncing with a sense of militancy the enduring reality of racism, the obscenity of the massive and disproportionate incarceration of black men, the immoral gap in wealth between the super-wealthy and the poor, as well as the abandonment of poverty as a matter of social concern, the hegemonic power of corporations, the scapegoating and deportation of immigrants, the dropping of drones and endless war.
 And King would be speaking out as moral voice – no doubt a lonely moral voice – against the absence of redemptive values in American society.